15 Acres Directly Adjacent to 4,400+ Protected Acres

 Neighborhood standard

-Bernardsville Mountain Colony setting surrounded by established 7- and 8-figure legacy estates developed generations ago.
+Bernardsville Mountain Colony setting surrounded by established seven- and eight-figure legacy estates developed generations ago.

-Approximately 50 miles of interconnected trails across protected acreage at your doorstep.
+Approximately 50 miles of interconnected trails across protected acreage immediately beyond your property line.

 Natural buffer

-A trout stream corridor contributes to privacy and quiet, creating a natural separation from the road environment.
+A trout stream corridor contributes to quiet and separation, creating a living buffer from the road environment.

 The last 15 acres in a finished market